jaspector

 Monday-Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Same LFUCG sequence by permit type, with floodplain, erosion, drainage, and utility-related inspections or approvals added where site conditions require
+Typical sequence: Same LFUCG sequence by permit type, with floodplain, erosion, drainage, and utility-related inspections or approvals added where site conditions require

-Do I need a building permit in unincorporated Fayette County, KY?
+01 Do I need a building permit in unincorporated Fayette County, KY?

 Same LFUCG permit triggers apply countywide based on current sources: commercial buildings and improvements within Fayette County, electrical work in Fayette County, and residential permit categories published by LFUCG.

-How much does a building permit cost in unincorporated Fayette County, KY?
+02 How much does a building permit cost in unincorporated Fayette County, KY?

+Building permit fees in unincorporated Fayette County, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Same LFUCG fee schedule applies; residential plan review fee $25; residential permits $50-$150 minimums; commercial plan review minimum $50.
 Fees are calculated as: Same LFUCG square-foot, flat-fee, and trade-fee structure applies.
 Examples: single-family residence 0.10 x sq. ft. + $180 (Min. $150); residential remodel 0.10 x sq. ft.
 (Min. $150); commercial remodel 0.10 x sq. ft.
 (Min. $250).
 Plan check fee: Same LFUCG plan review fees apply: commercial 0.06 x sq. ft.
 (Min. $50); residential $25.

-How do I apply for a building permit in unincorporated Fayette County, KY?
+03 How do I apply for a building permit in unincorporated Fayette County, KY?

-1. Treat unincorporated or rural Fayette County projects as LFUCG projects, not as a separate county permitting track.
+To apply for a building permit in unincorporated Fayette County, KY, follow these steps: 1.
+Treat unincorporated or rural Fayette County projects as LFUCG projects, not as a separate county permitting track.
 2. Check zoning, overlays, floodplain status, and rural-area constraints first using One Stop Lexington and the zoning ordinance.
 Floodplain planning is essential when building in Fayette County.
 3. File the appropriate permit in Accela through lexingtonky.gov/permits.
 4. Upload the same plan sets and owner-builder materials required by LFUCG for the applicable residential or commercial permit type.
 5. Obtain linked approvals where applicable, especially land disturbance, stormwater, sewer tap, floodplain, historic overlay, right-of-way, plumbing, electrical inspection, and fire review.
 6. Pay invoiced review fees, receive permit issuance from LFUCG, complete inspections, and secure final approval before occupancy or use.

-How long does it take to get a building permit in unincorporated Fayette County, KY?
+04 How long does it take to get a building permit in unincorporated Fayette County, KY?

-What work is exempt from building permits in unincorporated Fayette County, KY?
+05 What work is exempt from building permits in unincorporated Fayette County, KY?

-How do I schedule a building inspection in unincorporated Fayette County, KY?
+06 How do I schedule a building inspection in unincorporated Fayette County, KY?

-Inspections can be scheduled via: LFUCG Building Inspection (building/mechanical), Commonwealth Inspection Bureau (electrical), State plumbing inspector/local plumbing program.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Fayette County, KY via: LFUCG Building Inspection (building/mechanical), Commonwealth Inspection Bureau (electrical), State plumbing inspector/local plumbing program.